aditya08/aditya08.github.io/content/reason-lab/_index.md

 We often use OpenMP, MPI, CUDA, or other high-level abstractions to write parallel code.*

+*Relevant courses include [CSC 391/691: Algorithms for Large-Scale Machine Learning](/courses/csc391-691/), a dual-listed undergraduate and graduate course offered Fall 2026, where students derive cost models, implement distributed and GPU methods on the DEAC cluster, and audit performance claims.
+It is the usual entry point for students who go on to do research with the lab.*

+*CSC 790: Parallel Numerical Optimization is a graduate-level course where students derive machine-learning models from first principles, implement stochastic optimization methods, and perform theoretical convergence and algorithm-cost analyses.
+It is the usual entry point for theoretically inclined students.*

 PI: Aditya Devarakonda (devaraa@wfu.edu)

 [REASOn-able Software on GitHub](https://github.com/reas0n-lab)

 ### Current
+- AJ Garcia
+- Golam Mahmud
 - Alan de Mersseman (co-advised with [Prof. Giulia Guidi](https://giuliaguidi.github.io/))

 ### Former